 In the United States, 35% of parents with minor children are no longer a couple.
 Because of this, more and more parents have to face the question of determining child custody.

 This article will explain how a child's preference affects custody in Kansas.
 If you have additional questions about the effect of a child's custodial preference in Kansas after reading this article, you should consult a local family law attorney.

-Courts will give a child's preference greater weight when it’s based on factors that coincide with the child's best interest.
-Judges will disregard the child's preference when it’s based on a whim, temporary anger with one parent, or superficial reasons like gifts or lax discipline.
+Courts will give a child's preference greater weight when the child bases it on factors that coincide with the child's best interest.
+Judges will disregard the child's preference when the child is making it on a whim, temporary anger with one parent, or superficial reasons like gifts or lax discipline.

 Kansas courts prefer not to have minor children testify in court about their custodial preferences.
 Many children already feel responsible for their parent's divide, and asking them to choose between their parents publicly exacerbates the problem.